Best slides to include in your New Employee Induction

 Offering information about compliance is important to avoid any serious issues further down the line.
 Your online induction training should cover your individual regulations and any security or legal issues.
 It's important to update these as and when are necessary, which can be easily managed when using digital resources.

-Focus your compliance topics on documenting the company's zero-tolerance policies and commitment to having a safe working environment, such as:
+Focus your compliance topics on documenting the company's zero-tolerance policies and commitment to having a safe working environment, such as: - Anti-harassment and discrimination

 - Customer service standards